Julia Trotzki

 🍊 Gin – A must for Gin Tonic, but also for many other drinks like Tom Collins or Bramble.

-🍋 Tequila (silver or gold) – Great for Margarita or Tequila Sunrise.
+🍋 Tequila (Silver or Gold) – Great for Margarita or Tequila Sunrise.

 2. The 5 essential mixers & juices